Related articles

 Knowing what is selling strongly right now can help you decide on a car that will give you a good price at resale time later.

 How you treat your car matters too.
-One of the best ways to minimize depreciation and value loss is to regularly clean and maintain your car.
+One of the best ways to minimise depreciation and value loss is to regularly clean and maintain your car.

 Scheduled maintenance and servicing prolong the new appearance of your vehicle and reduce the wear on tyres, body, engine and other mechanical parts.